 It has been almost 60 years since the Syndesmosis Concept was first introduced in Italy, yet it remains relatively unknown.
 Despite sound surgical principles, indisputable evidence and unmatched results, mainstream medicine remains easily dismissive of something so radically different.
-Thus, the limited availability of the Syndesmosis Procedure is a challenge with many layers.
+Thus, the limited availability of Syndesmosis Surgery is a challenge with many layers.

 Dedicated to the root problem

 It took over 20 years of campaigning before the medical community recognized this true pathology for stomach ulcers.
 Now millions of people look to antibiotics to provide a simple solution to what was historically thought to be a complex problem.
-It will take time for others to recognize the true pathology for bunion formation and for the Syndesmosis Procedure to become more accepted.
+It will take time for others to recognize the true pathology for bunion formation and for Syndesmosis Surgery to become more accepted.
 We’re pleased to see others helping the effort in the United States and around the world:

 Are you a doctor and interested in learning Syndesmosis Surgery?